-TNX-1900 (intranasal potentiated oxytocin) is in development for prophylaxis of chronic migraine and for the treatment of craniofacial pain, insulin resistance and related conditions as well binge eating disorder, or BED.
+TNX-1900\ (intranasal potentiated oxytocin) is in development for the treatment of chronic migraine and obesity-associated binge eating disorder, or BED.
 TNX-1900 was acquired from Trigemina, Inc. and licensed from Stanford University in 2020.
-The potentiated formulation includes magnesium, which has been shown in animals to potentiate binding of oxytocin to the oxytocin receptor in the trigeminal ganglion.
-We received IND clearance from the FDA in the fourth quarter of 2021 and intend to initiate a Phase 2 study in migraine in the second half of 2022.
-Tonix also licensed technology to use TNX-1900 for the treatment of insulin resistance from the University of Geneva.
-TNX-1900 will be studied as a potential treatment for BED in an investigator-initiated Phase 2 clinical trial.
-The Phase 2 clinical trial is expected to start in the second half of 2022.
-In March 2022, we announced an agreement with Massachusetts General Hospital, a teaching hospital of Harvard Medical School, to conduct this study.
-Tonix does not own an IND for BED.
+The potentiated formulation includes magnesium, which has been shown in animal studies to potentiate binding of oxytocin to the oxytocin receptor.
+We received IND clearance from the FDA in the fourth quarter of 2021 to study TNX-1900 in chronic migraine and we initiated a Phase 2 study in migraine in the first quarter of 2023.
+We expect interim analysis results from the first 50 percent of patients enrolled in the fourth quarter of 2023.
+In March 2022, we announced an agreement with Massachusetts General Hospital, a teaching hospital of Harvard Medical School, to conduct an investigator-initiated Phase 2 clinical trial to study TNX-1900 in BED.
+The Phase 2 clinical trial is expected to start in the second quarter of 2023.
+We do not own an IND for BED.
+We also licensed technology to use TNX-1900 for the treatment of insulin resistance from the University of Geneva and also have rights to develop it as a treatment for craniofacial pain, but we are not imminently pursuing clinical trials in either of these indications at this time.